 - B vitamins

 And that’s not all.
 Many studies have been done on millet nutrition to identify its benefits for your health.

-Millet can be found in some grocery stores, often in the ethnic foods section.
+Shiloh Farms millet is a delicious, easily digestible, organic hulled millet that can be delivered directly to your door.
+Millet can also be found in some grocery stores, often in the ethnic foods section.
 However, to get the most from your millet, choose organic hulled millet.

-Here’s how to prepare your millet:
+This is how to make millet:

 - Rinse it off and remove any stones or unhulled pieces.